|

 Auto focus will not work properly.
 Set your lens/camera to manual focus and focus at infinity.

-“Infinity” DOES NOT mean turning the focus ring all the way to its limit.
-Some lenses have an index mark on the focus scale or an infinity symbol (see below).
-Align the index mark with the mark on the lens body or the center of the infinity symbol with the mark.
+"Infinity" DOES NOT mean turning the focus ring all the way to its limit.
+Some lenses have an index mark on the focus scale or an infinity symbol.
+Align the index mark with the mark on the lens body or the center of the infinity symbol.

 - TIP #1 - If you're in the field when it's still light enough, auto focus on something in the far distance.
-Set your lens to manual focus and leave it there.
+Then set your lens to manual focus and leave it there.

-- TIP #3 - If you're using a mirrorless camera, view the playback through the view finder to check focus.
+- TIP #3 - If you're using a mirrorless camera, view the playback through the view finder to check focus/sharpness.

 Regardless of how you focus, ALWAYS CHECK FOCUS - Take a test shot and magnify the playback image over the stars to judge sharpness and focus.
 On mirrorless cameras, look through the view finder during playback to judge focus.
 Adjust focus if necessary and take another test shot.